-Three finalists for Seattle police chief expected to be named Friday; Carmen Best still in running
+Three finalists for Seattle police chief to be named Friday

 The list of three finalists will be forwarded to Durkan by the assessors and the four search-committee chairs: Jeff Robinson, a longtime Seattle attorney who is a deputy legal director and director of the American Civil Liberties Union’s Trone Center for Justice and Equality; former Seattle City Council member Tim Burgess; Colleen Echohawk, executive director of Seattle Chief Club; and Sue Rahr, former King County sheriff and current executive director of the Washington State Criminal Justice Training Commission.

-Durkan is expected to announce her choice for the job by late June or early July, which is subject to confirmation by the city council.
+Durkan, who will interview each finalist, is expected to announce her choice for the job by late June or early July, which is subject to confirmation by the city council.

+The search process included 14 community meetings and an online survey completed by 2,600 people.

-On Thursday, the Community Police Commission submitted a letter to Warner, the mayor’s legal counsel, asking for more information on the written questions.
+On Thursday, the Community Police Commission submitted a letter to Warner, the mayor’s legal counsel, asking for more information on the examination process.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.